Planning a Sydney to Canberra road trip? Great choice! But which way will you go?

 North Wollongong Beach

-Head to North Wollongong Beach for a family picnic, a bbq, rock pools, a wading area and it is good for surfing.
+Head to North Wollongong Beach for a family picnic, a bbq, rock pools, a wading area and surfing.
 North Wollongong Beach is patrolled every day of the year.
 There are also shops and cafes in the vicinity.

 Address: Cliff Road, North Wollongong